My Memoir, Part 19-N: Esther LeBaron McDonald de Spencer —

 *”Doing missionary work” was the common catchphrase and smokescreen that covered up and justified everything in the cult.
 It made sinners look like saints in the eyes of “true believers.”
 (But I know now to not believe everything I see or am told!)

-(Continued January 8, 2018: “My Memoir: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-O”)
+(Continued in: “My Memoir: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-O”)

 Excellent expose by renowned speaker and Author of “Combatting Cult Mind Control,” and leader in recognizing brainwashing tactics — and much more!